-Besides the types and amounts of psychedelic compounds in magic mushrooms, a variety of factors are at play which culminates in the overall magic mushroom experience for the user.
+Besides the types and amounts of psychedelic compounds in magic mushrooms, a variety of factors are at play, which culminates in the overall magic mushroom experience for the user.
 Dr. Gartz acknowledges this in his paper.
 But he asserts that the comparison of effects caused by I. aeruginascens versus species with high levels of psilocybin and psilocin demonstrates there are interactions involving the molecules that affect the psychedelic experience.

-Matsushima, et al., 2009
+Matsushima et al., 2009

 The results of the study showed that the same dose of the mushroom extract and pure psilocybin were effective in reducing marble-burying behavior.
 But even more interesting was the finding that the psilocybin mushroom extract was more effective at the same dose in reducing the behavior than pure psilocybin alone.
 A dose of 0.1 to 1.0 g/kg was significant in reducing the number of buried marbles without affecting the overall locomotor activity of the mice.

-Also of interest is that the data for P. argentipes showed an inverted bell curve for the relationship between the dose level and the number of marbles the mice buried.
+Interestingly, the data for P. argentipes showed an inverted bell curve for the relationship between the dose level and the number of marbles the mice buried.
 The authors note that this is an unusual result.
 Many chemicals show a proportional relationship in the marble-burying test, meaning higher doses reduce the number of marbles buried as well as the locomotor activity of the mice.
 The authors sum up the overall study results by saying:

 Zhuk et al., 2015

-The authors concluded that their data “confirmed the strong synergistic interaction of psychotropic components of used fungal mushrooms,” and indicated that,
+The authors concluded that their data “confirmed the strong synergistic interaction of psychotropic components of used fungal mushrooms” and indicated that,